OneHourGameJam/OneHourGameJam/README.md

 ## Registering

-Done on the website
+Done on the website.
+The first registered account will have admin rights.

 ## Adding more admins

-Done manually in php/global.php, add the admin to the list of admins there.
+Done manually in data/users.json.
+Add "admins":1 to the user you want to be an admin.

 ## Adding jams